trongthanh/geany-for-front-end-dev/README.md

 ## Introduction

 [Geany](http://geany.org) is a lightweight & fast IDE that is based on Scintilla source code editing component and uses GTK2 toolkit for GUI.
-Geany runs on Linux, Windows & Mac OS.
+Geany can run on Linux, Windows & Mac OS.

+By default, Geany has some basic code highlighting for JavaScript & other front-end languages (quite comparable with the acclaimed SublimeText 2) but it leaves a lot of room for improvement via user-defined configuration files.

 This package is a collection of configuration files to enhance Geany's source code highlighting and autocompletion for HTML/CSS/JavaScript, languages of front-end developers.
 (ActionScript is to be considered later).